EMBRYOPSIDA Pirani & Prado

 FAGALES Engler Main Tree.

-Plant ectomycorrhizal; (Frankia infection +, by root hairs); (flavonols), dihydroflavonols, ellagic acid +; (cork cambium outer cortical); vessel elements also with scalariform perforation plates; sieve tubes with non-dispersive P-protein bodies; buds perulate; lamina margins toothed, secondary veins proceeding straight to teeth, teeth not glandular, with higher-order veins convergent on them [urticoid]; plants monoecious, inflorescence with compact cymose clusters of flowers, flowers very small, (± monosymmetric by reduction), sessile; P +, uniseriate; nectary 0; staminate flowers: inflorescence a catkin; A opposite P; pollen oblate, thickened sexine arches going from pore to pore, visible as bands [arci], tectum ± spinulate, infratectum granular, cavity between inner and outer pores [vestibulum]; carpellate flowers: style undivided, ± 0, stigma ± decurrent, linear, dry; ovule 2/carpel, pendulous, epitropous, unitegmic; megaspore mother cells several; ovules poorly developed at pollination, fertilization delayed; fruits dry; testa vascularized, not mechanical, exotesta often enlarged and persisting; cotyledons large. - 8 families, 33 genera, 1055 species.
+Plant ectomycorrhizal; (Frankia infection +, by root hairs); (flavonols), dihydroflavonols, ellagic acid +; (cork cambium outer cortical); vessel elements also with scalariform perforation plates; sieve tubes with non-dispersive P-protein bodies; buds perulate; lamina margins toothed, secondary veins proceeding straight to teeth, teeth not glandular, with higher-order veins convergent on them [= urticoid]; plants monoecious, inflorescence with compact cymose clusters of flowers, flowers very small, (± monosymmetric by reduction), sessile; P +, uniseriate; nectary 0; staminate flowers: inflorescence a catkin; A opposite P; pollen oblate, thickened sexine arches going from pore to pore, visible as bands [arci], cavity between inner and outer pores [vestibulum], tectum ± spinulate, infratectum granular; carpellate flowers: style undivided, ± 0, stigma ± decurrent, linear, dry; ovule 2/carpel, pendulous, epitropous, unitegmic; megaspore mother cells several; ovules poorly developed at pollination, fertilization delayed; fruits dry, nut-like [= nuts]; testa vascularized, not mechanical, exotesta often enlarged and persisting; cotyledons large. - 7 families, 33 genera, 1,055 species.

-Where change in infratectum structure is to be placed on the tree seems unclear when treated at the family level; either one gain, an ordinal apomorphy (see also Doyle 2009), and one reversion (Fagaceae), or two gains.
-However, since Fagus has a columellar infratectum, the former is most reasonable; Normapolles pollen also has a granular infratectum.
+Where change in infratectum structure is to be placed on the tree seems unclear when treated at the family level; either one gain, an ordinal apomorphy, and one reversion (Fagaceae), or two gains (see also Doyle 2009).
+For the evolution of the foot layer, see Denk and Tekleva (2014); the ancestral state for Fagaceae - foot layer thick, regular - should be pegged to this node, but I do not know variation in the foot layer above Fagaceae.
 Schönenberger et al. (2001b) and Friis et al. (2003a) give useful tables comparing the morphology of extant and fossil members of Fagales; see also Crepet et al. (2008), Takahashi et al. (2008a) and Taylor et al. (2012: some outgroups).
-For Normapolles-producing fossils, see below.
+For fossils producing Normapolles pollen, see below.

 Ecology & Physiology.
 Fagales are the largest clade of extant seed-plants in which ectomycorrhizal (ECM) associations are pervasive.
-Nevertheless, they are hardly particularly speciose (e.g. Magallón & Sanderson 2001), but, as with other ECM groups, members - especially Fagaceae - can dominate the forests in which they grow - see also Clade Asymmetries and ECM associations, the same story from somewhat different points of view.
-The order is particularly well represented in forests in temperate forests and also in tropical montane regions.
+Nevertheless, although they are hardly particularly speciose (e.g. Magallón & Sanderson 2001), members, especially Fagaceae, can dominate the forests in which they grow, and this is discussed further in Clade Asymmetries, while ECM associations plant-fungal associations in general are discussed.
+The order is particularly well represented in forests in temperate and tropical montane regions and the climatic preferences for the immediate ancestor of the order may have been for more or less warm and aseasonal temperate conditions.

 Rusts on Fagales are predominantly members of Pucciniastraceae, a group also to be found on ferns (Savile 1979).